actions/importer-labs/jenkins/valet-custom-transformers-lab.md

 In the custom transformers file we will add a `transform` method.
 This is a special method that Valet exposes, that takes the identifier we determined earlier and returns a ruby hash of the final YAML for the pipeline.

 The ruby hash can be thought of as the JSON representation of the YAML we want.
 Valet will call that method when it encounters the identifier and pass in an `item`.
-The `item` is the values defined for that step in Jenkins.
-In this case the item is the path of the sleep command.
+The `item` is the key of that key/value pair defined for that step in Jenkins.
+In this case the item is the settings of the sleep command.

   ```ruby
   transform "sleep" do |item|